Ex-cop Chauvin to get federal sentence for Floyd’s killing

 However, experts say Chauvin might be safer, and live under fewer restrictions, in a federal prison.
 His security level and final destination will be up to the U.S. Bureau of Prisons, which could send him anywhere in the country.

 Chauvin would run the risk in the general population of a Minnesota state prison of encountering inmates he had arrested or investigated.
 While he can’t totally escape his notoriety in a federal prison elsewhere, he’s unlikely to encounter inmates with whom he has a direct connection.
-If the bureau decides he’s safe enough in the general population, he’d have more opportunities to move about the facility, to work and to participate in programming.
+If the bureau decides he’s safe enough in the general population, he would have more opportunities to move about the facility, to work and to participate in programming.

 With credit for good time in the federal system, he could serve anywhere from 17 years to 21 1/4 years behind bars, assuming the judge sticks to the range in the plea agreement.
 In the state system alone, Chauvin could have become entitled to parole after about 15 years.